sheehui/tp/docs/UserGuide.md

 regarding the client Alex Yeoh.
-If you tamper with the JSON file directly and change one of the attributes to an invalid format (in this case the total value of assets is supposed to be prefixed with a $ to indicate that it is a monetary value), DonnaFin will discard all the data and start with an empty data file.
+If you tamper with the JSON file directly and change one of the attributes to an invalid format (in this case the total value of assets is supposed to be prefixed with a $ to indicate that it is a monetary value), DonnaFin will start with an empty data file.

 When this happens however, to prevent total loss of your data, **we do not delete it right away**.
 Only when **any** valid command is run, DonnaFin will assume that the intended action is to clear your data.